EgeToksoz/windows-toolbox/README.md

 # 💻 Windows Installation and Utility Toolbox

-### Installer's Features
+### Installer Features
-- Holds your hand during the installation process
 - Skip Windows Hardware Checks
 - Deploy computers in minutes
 - Fully Supports and Embraces Ventoy with drag & drop bat file available
 - Being able to choose different partition maps for installation

 	- Full (Recommended Windows Partition Layout)
 	- Mini (Just the EFI and Primary Windows Partition)

 - Installing from a custom WIM file as easy and fast as possible
-- No EFI muckery like the official way like efi on one disk and windows on other disk in the computer
+- No EFI mockery like the official way like EFI on one disk and windows on other disk in the computer
-- Speedrun levels of speed it's a TAS but Glitchless%

 ### Toolbox Features
 - ESD to WIM Convert